 They consist of two vowels or one consonant and one vowel and they make together just one sound.
 They are the following:

 ai, ay, ee, ea, ie, ei, oo, ou. ow, oe, oo, ue, ey, ay, oy, oi, au, aw.

 How to teach them?
 And which should be taught first Blends or Digraphs?

 From my own experience following different patterns of teaching for 5 successive years teaching English as a second language for primary and kg students.
 I find that some people prefer to teach blends second but the majority do the opposite.
 Well, teaching blends for me should come first because although they are not as easy as one-letter graphemes, they are easier than the latter because they are repetitive and they are just a common combination of two letters or more making two or more different sounds coming usually together.
 On the other hand, digraphs are totally new sounds made by the two letters.

 you might like to browse these: Alphabet Letters with pictures flashcards

 Let’s go back to how to teach part?!

 I think that the phases program is a good one to follow it’s mainly created by the jolly phonics teaching methodology.
 It actually distinguishes each phase by the level of difficulty.
 That is the most important factor for children.
 So we aren’t going to teach them in a separate unit.
 Rather, there will be a mix based on the difficulty provided in each phase.
-The kids are not involved in the discrimination argument around the educational terms.
+The kids are not involved in the discrimination argument around educational terms.
 So I guess in the phases article you will find more about the right teaching steps.
-Here, in kids’ activities, we have developed all the steps and activities needed for all the letter sounds either they are digraphs, trigraphs, or single graphemes.
+Here, in kids’ activities, we have developed all the steps and activities needed for all the letter sounds whether they are digraphs, trigraphs, or single graphemes.

 You might like to browse our digraphs worksheets…..